-What follows are several examples of incidents where wrestlers were blinded in or out of the ring!
+What follows are several incidents where wrestlers were blinded in or out of the ring!

 “The eyes are the windows to the soul.”